The Creation of the Intention Stick

 Words can be changed daily, monthly, or even yearly.
 It depends on what you feel depleted of, and what you wish to manifest in your life.

 Putting the words of intention into your Intention Stick is only the first step in your journey.
 Write down the words you selected in a journal so that you can keep track of your progress.
-Every night before you go to bed, set your intentions for the next day.
+Every night before you go to bed set your intentions for your sleep.
 Say to yourself affirmations like: “I’m going to sleep well, and through the whole night.”
 “When I awake, I will feel refreshed and grateful,” “I will be happy and healthy and ready for an amazing day.”
 Then when you awake, stay for a moment to hold your space and be aware that you are alive, begin your day by being grateful for all that you have.
+Then, if you wish, you can reset your intentions for the day and change out your words if needed.
 Contemplate words you have chosen.
 Consider not the absence of anything, but the good things that you have that are related to those words.
 Then, write down what you are grateful for.

 We recommend that you learn to meditate.
 To meditate means to sit quietly and try to push all thoughts out of your head.
 It takes practice, but you can do it.
 Keep your phone on do not disturb and find a way to be undisturbed.
 Surprisingly, with practice, you can meditate even in noisy surroundings.
 The point is to go blank.
 Why is that important?
 Because you reach a state of balance so that you can begin to build momentum in the right direction.
 Often wonderful ideas or insights may come to you following meditation, but not every time.
 Give yourself a break and empty yourself of all thoughts and emotions even if it’s only for 30 seconds.
 Build up to about 20 minutes or more if you can but any time meditating is essential.